a-tabaza/Sentiment-Analysis-and-Summarization-of-Film-Reviews-with-Transformers/README.md

 ## _Truly vile, yet critically lauded in online media criticism circles._

 The context for this project is kinda of simple, I get this unbelievable urge to rage sometimes after I see a movie that is considered part of the whole extreme wave of new films, don't know the correct term for it, but extreme cinema in general.
-This time I chose to run some basic sentiment analysis on this Ichi the Killer.
+This time I chose to run some sentiment analysis on Ichi the Killer.
 A movie I despised with my whole heart.

 The sentiment analysis and visualizations were made using IMDb user reviews.
 I'd like to include letterboxd as a source next time as well.